32 Famous Older Women Who Don't Seem To Age

 Julianne Moore

 At the age of 23, actor Julianne Moore got her start on the erstwhile soap opera "The Edge of Night," which was canceled in 1984, per IMDb.
 That right there should give you some idea of just how old Moore is, although you couldn't possibly know that from looking at her.
-Moore will turn 62 on December 3, 2022, according to Britannica.
-But if should ever meet her, you might want to refrain from gushing about how she's "aging gracefully."
+Moore is now in her 60s, according to Britannica.
+But if you should ever meet her, you might want to refrain from gushing about how she's "aging gracefully."
 As she told As If magazine in 2021, "there's so much judgement inherent in the term" (via Page Six).

 Michelle Pfeiffer

-Pictured above at age 64, the many-times Oscar-nominated Michelle Pfeiffer looks positively ageless to us.
+The many-times Oscar-nominated Michelle Pfeiffer looks positively ageless to us, despite being in her 60s.
 But she doesn't think so.
 Nor does she seem to care.
 As she admitted to People in 2021, she is well aware that she doesn't look exactly as she did in her youth.
 "I certainly see that I've changed.
 I just try not to dwell on it," she told the outlet.
 "Aging happens to every single one of us.
 Once you accept that it unburdens you."

 Janet Jackson

-"Janet Jackson doesn't let age stop her," Hello Beautiful points out, and that includes continuing to tour the world as of 2022, per Janet Jackson's website, while also finding the energy to raise her five-year-old son, to whom she gave birth at the seemingly inconceivable age of 50, according to Parade.
+"Janet Jackson doesn't let age stop her," Hello Beautiful points out, and that includes continuing to tour the world while also finding the energy to raise her son, to whom she gave birth at the seemingly inconceivable age of 50, according to Parade.
 Born May 16, 1966, the youngest of the nine siblings is living proof that age is just a number.

 Nicole Kidman